Registration, Evaluation, Authorisation and Restriction of Chemicals

-Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) is a European Union regulation dating from 18 December 2006.
+Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) is a European Union regulation dating from 18 December 2006, amended on 16 December 2008 by Regulation (EC) No 1272/2008.
 REACH addresses the production and use of chemical substances, and their potential impacts on both human health and the environment.
 Its 849 pages took seven years to pass, and it has been described as the most complex legislation in the Union's history and the most important in 20 years.
 It is the strictest law to date regulating chemical substances and will affect industries throughout the world.
 REACH entered into force on 1 June 2007, with a phased implementation over the next decade.
 The regulation also established the European Chemicals Agency, which manages the technical, scientific and administrative aspects of REACH.